This page explains words you may hear in hospital. If you do not understand a word, you can ask a staff member to explain it.

 J

-Junior Doctor: A doctor in training, supervised by senior doctors.
+Junior Doctor: A junior doctor is still training.
+They work with senior doctors.

 K

-Kidney Function Test: A test that checks how well the kidneys are working.
+Kidney Function Test: This test checks how well the kidneys work.
+Ketones: Ketones are chemicals in the body.
+They are checked in diabetes.

 L